-I recently graduated college and most of my friends are already married or in the process of engagement.
-One particularly impatient friend has a baby on the way.
-And, being the selfish single lady that I am, I’ve noticed that their exclusive partnerships are causing problems for me.
-Most annoyingly, I’m struggling to find a roommate because all of my friends have relocated or have moved in with their significant others, which has left me alone eating Ben & Jerry’s out of the carton while watching late-night reruns of The Nanny on my parent’s couch.
+While I just recently graduated college, most of my friends are already married or in the process of engagement.
+One particularly impatient friend even has a baby on the way.
+Being the selfish single lady that I am, I’ve noticed that their exclusive partnerships are causing problems for me.
+Most annoyingly, I’m struggling to find a roommate because all of my friends have relocated or have moved in with their significant others.
+This has left me completely alone on my parent’s couch eating Ben & Jerry’s out of the carton while watching late-night reruns of The Nanny.

-Songs, TV shows, movies, commercials, and even billboards are filled with messages that having a significant other will make you want to listen to Shania Twain’s “You’re Still the One” on repeat and hurry home to your rose-petaled bedroom after a long eight hours of being away from your “other half.”
+Songs, TV shows, movies, commercials, and even billboards are filled with messages that having a significant other will make you want to listen to Shania Twain’s “You’re Still the One” on repeat while hurrying home to your rose-petaled bedroom after a long eight hours of being away from your “other half.”

-Lonely is always alone, though alone is not always lonely.
-And if I’m learned anything from Beyoncé and Jay Z, it’s that all the single ladies have it pretty good and having 99 problems isn’t so bad, as long as a bitch ain’t one.
+Lonely is always alone but alone is not always lonely.
+If I’ve learned anything from Beyoncé and Jay Z, it’s that all the single ladies have it pretty good, and having 99 problems isn’t so bad.
 Before they were able to become the celebrity power couple they are now, Beyoncé and Jay Z had to become celebrities in their own right.
 I’m no celebrity (though I’m sure I have quite the blog following), but I know that to be happy, I’ve got to embrace being single.

-When I think realistically about my married friends, they’re not constantly skipping through daisy fields and coming home every night to strawberries and champagne and bubble baths.
-They’re complaining.
-Complaining about how the other doesn’t clean the place-mats, complaining about in-laws, complaining about how they don’t spend enough time with their friends.
+When I think realistically about my married friends, they’re not constantly skipping through daisy fields and coming home every night to strawberries, champagne, and bubble baths.
+They’re complaining about how the other doesn’t clean the place-mats, complaining about in-laws, and complaining about how they don’t spend enough time with their friends.
 But most of all, they’re complaining about money.

 The liberation of being financially independent is almost as intoxicating as the martinis I’ve taken to drinking with my girlfriends on Thursday nights.
 Each week we meet at the bar, order our drinks, and live out our clichéd fantasy of being single and loving it.
-And now that we’ve realized we can keep our money, our friends, and our lives and still keep men in our beds, we’ve just got one question for you: why be with only one Mr. Right when you can be with seven Mr. Right Now’s?
+Now that we’ve realized we can keep our money, our friends, and our lives while still keeping men in our beds, we’ve just got one question for you: Why be with only one Mr. Right when you can be with seven Mr. Right Now’s?